gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 }
 ```

-In this example, the `an_environment` environment is defined to match all units located within the `an-environment` directory sibling to the `.gruntwork` directory.
-All units that match this filter will assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when running Terragrunt plan commands by Pipelines.
+In this example, the `an_environment` environment is configured to match all units located within the `an-environment` directory adjacent to the `.gruntwork` directory.
+Units matching this filter will assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when Pipelines executes Terragrunt plan commands.

-Environment blocks should reference other configuration blocks rather than continuously redefining configurations when possible.
+To maintain clarity and reduce redundancy, environment blocks should reference other configuration blocks rather than redefining configurations repeatedly.

-As such, you will typically see environment blocks that look more like the following:
+For this reason, environment blocks often resemble the following:

 ```hcl
 # .gruntwork/environments.hcl